hteumeuleu/caniemail/_features/css-font-weight.md

   }
 }
 notes_by_num: {
   "1": "Partial support. `<number>` values are not supported as per CSS Fonts Level 4 where any `<number>` value between 1 and 1000 (inclusive) is a valid value.
-Only the following numeric values are supported: 100, 200, 300, 400, 500, 600, 700, 800, and 900."
+Only the following numeric values are supported: 100, 200, 300, 400, 500, 600, 700, 800, and 900.", "2": "Partial support. `<number>` values between 0 and 599 are set as normal font weight. `<number>` values between 600 and 1000 are set as bold font weight."
 }
 links: {
   "Can I use: CSS property: font-weight":"https://caniuse.com/mdn-css_properties_font-weight",